SACHSTech/careers-in-computer-science-AndrewChan22/README.md

 - 600 hours of practical work experience
 ### Length of Degree
 A computer engineering degree at the University of Toronto takes four years to complete.
+### Experiential Learning
+There are many ways that could attain valuable experience that is not through traditional school.

+- Internships: **Professional Experience Year Co-op (PEY Co-op)**

+  - PEY-Co-op is a work integrated learning program that is offered by the University of Toronto.
+It is available to undergraduate engineering students and allows students to gain paid work experience.
+Students apply their skills in legitimate engineering positions, while building up their professional networks.

+- Research Projects: Participate in research projects related to computer engineering
+- Start a new project: Starting your own project related to computer engineering can help you to gain valuable skills, as well as learn to problem solve and critically think.